md-zaman/docker-learning/Mosh/Readme.md.txt

 6. docker run <docker_image_name>
     -runs a container.

-7. If you start a container and if it is not in interactie mode.
-It will stop.
+7. If you start a container and if it is not in interactive mode, it will stop.

 8. If you don't want it to stop, keep it in interactive mode.
 To put it in